strontic/strontic.github.io/xcyclopedia/library/resmon.exe-29C52C15D2D68A4BBE9A36701D31100E.md

 ## Possible Misuse

 *The following table contains possible examples of `resmon.exe` being misused.
-While `resmon.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `resmon.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --